saskia-lawrence/aadhaar_and_pan_card_preview/README.md

-# aadhaar_card_preview
-Provides Aadhaar card preview as details get modified.
+# Aadhaar and PAN card preview

+As fields in the left panel gets filled, values gets updated on the Aadhaar and PAN card preview in right panel ☺

+### `npm install`

+Use this command to resolve the npm dependencies.